homeops-tech/homeops-tech.github.io/_posts/2020-01-15-SSH-Pass-Through-Docker.md

     </tbody>
 </table>

 I'll show how to do this with  Ubuntu here but the user side of this is essentially platform agnostic.
 The first thing to understand is that when a user logs into ssh they have a shell thats executed.
 You can configure that shell to be a wrapper script.
-There are ways to secure this
 Here is an example that drops a user into a docker shell